porterbmoody/datascienceisawsome/docs/visualize.md

 ## Altair's grammar of graphics

 [Plotnine](https://plotnine.readthedocs.io/en/stable/index.html) is a Python implementation of [ggplot2 in R's](https://ggplot2.tidyverse.org/) grammar of graphics using [matplotlib](https://matplotlib.org/) as the plotting backend.
-Altair's implementation of the grammar of graphics, much like ggplot2 or plotnine at a high level.
+Altair's implementation of the grammar of graphics is much like ggplot2 or plotnine at a high level.
 However, it uses the [Vega-Lite](https://vega.github.io/vega-lite/) grammar of graphics constructs and plotting backend.

 Below are some useful links that will help you dig deeper into the Altair implementation of the grammar of graphics.